A BRIEF HISTORY OF WEST MEON, HAMPSHIRE

 In 1830 Thomas Lord (1755-1832), who founded Lord's Cricket Ground retired to West Meon.
 He died there on 13 January 1832 and was buried in the village.
 (Today a pub in West Meon is named after him).

-The Church of St John the Evangelist was rebuilt after 1843 using flint.
+The Church of St John the Evangelist was rebuilt after 1843 using flint and a Church of England school opened in West Meon in 1852.

 In 1903 a railway opened from Alton to Petersfield with a station at West Meon.
-However it closed in 1955.
+However, it closed in 1955.
+Then in 1906, a Roman villa was found in Lippen Wood.

-After 1945 many naval officers went to live in West Meon.
+In 1939 West Meon was an overwhelmingly agricultural settlement with most of the workforce working in mixed farming.
+Then after 1945, many naval officers went to live in West Meon.
 Both private and council houses were built in the village.
-Knapps Yard was built on the site where flints were knapped for St John's Church.
+Knapps Hard was built on the site where flints were napped for St John’s Church.

 In July 1979 there was a flood in West Meon.
 Muddy water flooded 8 council homes in Long Priors.
 When the water receded it left a residue of mud.
-There was also a 3 hour power cut in the village at that time.
+There was also a 3-hour power cut in the village at that time.

 Westbury House Nursing Home opened in 1982.